Stormwater drains are a leading cause of water pollution

 That’s what people thought 50 years ago, too.

-In the early 1970s, the Environmental Protection Agency (EPA) began to discover just how dangerous stormwater pollutants are.
+In the early 1970s, the Environmental Protection Agency (EPA) set up the Clean Water Act after it began to discover just how dangerous stormwater pollutants are.
 In fact, they’re one of the leading causes of water pollution today.

-Over the decades since then, EPA stormwater regulation has continued to change, keeping pace with new research and information about water pollution.
-In fact, the EPA issued a new regulation on stormwater permitting just last month.
+Over the decades since then, EPA stormwater regulations continue to change, keeping pace with new research and information about water pollution.
+In fact, as recently as 2017 the EPA issued a new regulation on stormwater permitting.

-Keep your contaminants out of the water system
+Why keep contaminants out of our water systems?

 There are different federal regulations for stormwater discharge, depending on the application — be it industrial, construction, municipal, or transportation.
-But no matter what sort of work you do at your facility, implementing stormwater best management practices is key to preventing and controlling the spread of contaminants through stormwater.
+But no matter what sort of work you do at your facility, implementing best management practices is key to preventing and controlling the spread of contaminants through stormwater runoff.

-One way to control what gets carried into the water system is through drainage.
-Storm drains can ensure runoff goes where you want it to go and allow you to filter that runoff water before it leaves your facility.
+One simple way to control what passes into the water system is monitoring your drainage.
+Effective drain and stormwater management ensures runoff goes where you want it and that you filter it before it leaves your facility.

 You can’t control when it rains, but you can control how much your facility contributes to stormwater pollution.
 With the right products, that rainwater can leave your facility as clean as it was when it arrived!